-$^{^1}$ In the early morning in January the temperature has been occasionally below $60^{\circ}\,\text{F.}$
+^{&#}x27; In the early morning in January the temperature has been rarely as low as 60° F.

-Before its occupation as a Botanic Garden the greater part of the land was a royal demesne, occasionally occupied as a residence by the kings of Kandy.
-The earth-mound and ditch along the south boundary are still evident, and remains of stone buildings have been found.1 On one part of the site stood a small temple or flower shrine and priest's house, abandoned, however, before the formation of the Garden.2
+Before its occupation as a Botanic Garden the greater part of the land is said to have been a royal demesne, occasionally occupied as a residence by the kings of Kandy.
+The earth-mound and ditch along the south boundary are still evident, and remains of stone buildings have been found.
+The name- $P\acute{e}ra$ = guava, and deniya = an enclosed place-indicates its use as a fruit garden, of which the existence of some very old mango trees is further evidence.1 On another part of the site stood a small temple or flower shrine and priest's house, abandoned, however, before the formation of the Garden.2

-Pérádeniya, however, was not the first botanic garden in Ceylon.
+Pérádeniya was not the first botanic garden in Ceylon.
 The Dutch possessed one in Slave Island, Colombo, which indeed took its name from the Company's slaves who worked and lived in it.
 This was neglected by the British and subsequently sold in lots; but the first English Governor, the Hon.
 Fred.
-North (afterwards Lord Guilford), possessed a garden attached to his villa at Péliyagoda, on the Kelani, near Colombo, and made some attempt to give it a botanical character by appointing (in 1799) one Joseph Jonville as superintendent.3 The Hon.
-East India Company's garden at Calcutta was at this time flourishing under the eminent botanist Roxburgh, and some exchanges appear to have been made with that establishment,
+North (afterwards Lord Guildford), possessed a garden attached to his villa at Peliyagoda, on the Kelani, near Colombo, and made some attempt to give it a botanical character by appointing (in 1799) one Joseph Jonville as superintendent.3 The Hon.
+East India Company's